taylornoss/MMM-GHIN/README.md

 # Magic Mirror Module GHIN

 The `GHIN` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
-This module displays your official golf handicap on your MagicMirror.
+This module displays your official USGA handicap on your MagicMirror.

 ## How to use this module